jgillich/godot-snappy/README.md

 ## How to install

-Clone this directory into `addons/` and enable the addon in your project settings.
+Clone this repository into `addons/` and enable the addon in your project settings.

 ## How to use